 A collection of contracts for difference are available by IC Markets and easyMarkets:

 IC Markets can be considered an all-in-one broker as their portfolio cover a wider range of trade options as shown by our comparison table.

 While easyMarket’s CFD suite is not as broad as IC Markets it offers a solid range of trading options.
 One feature easyMarkets do offer is vanilla options (as opposed to futures offered by IC Markets).
 A vanilla option is when a seller offers the buyer the option to buy or sell a CFD at a price before a fixed date.
 A future is very similar but is a binding contract.

 We believe IC Markets are the better broker when it comes to CFDs.
-This is mostly because traders looking into different CFDs are likely to be looking for a broker than can tailor to all their CFD requirements in one place.
+This is mostly because traders looking into different CFDs are likely to be looking for a broker that can tailor to all their CFD requirements in one place.

 The standard phone, online chat and email tool are available for customer service with both IC Markets and easyMarkets.